Azure Pricing Overview: How Does it Work

 Azure Saving Tricks

-Understanding Azure pricing models helps you to leverage Azure cloud benefits cost-effectively.
+Understanding Azure hosting pricing helps you leverage Azure cloud benefits cost-effectively.
 Here are some of the cost-saving tricks to follow with the Azure platform:

 1. Choose different plans for different workloads.
 For instance, utilize the Azure Free Tier 12-month free services for development, testing, and learning, use the Reserved Instances (RIs) for predictable workloads, and Spot VMs for interruptible workloads.